 Combining green glue with other sound-dampening agents is pretty common.
 This is partly because while green glue is relatively inexpensive and easy to apply, it also doesn’t give the best presentation.

-Green glue is often combined with acoustic panels that are glued to the wallOpens in a new tab. or mass-loaded vinyl.
+Green glue is often combined with acoustic panels that are glued to the wall or mass-loaded vinyl.
 It isn’t usually combined with soundproofing agents that work the same way inside the walls.
 Otherwise, you may not get the intended result.

 If you’re using green glue in conjunction with some other sound dampeners, you’ll do it one of two ways.
 Either you’ll only use green glue to fill in the gaps in the room, or place it between the sheets of drywall and then add other sound dampeners on top of the wall.